tf4farmer/vmbusify/README.md

 		{<vmid, ip, socket>}

-on physical machine endpoint, VMID is provide for upper layer to distinguish the target virutal machine to vmbus-tunnel that it would like to send message to, and vmbus-tunnel provide a service for upper layer to get VMID by virtual machine IP address. as the following illustration, physical machine manages multiple connections and only one connection for each virtual machine, for the vmbus-tunnel, we only support sending and receiving messages between the virtual machine and physical machine, dispatching message from one virtual machine to another virtual machine via physical machine by vmbus-tunnel is not support.
+on physical machine endpoint, VMID is provide for upper layer to distinguish the target virutal machine to vmbus tunnel that it would like to send message to, and vmbus tunnel provide a service for upper layer to get VMID by virtual machine IP address. as the following illustration, physical machine manages multiple connections and only one connection for each virtual machine, for the vmbus tunnel, we only support sending and receiving messages between the virtual machine and physical machine, dispatching message from one virtual machine to another virtual machine via physical machine by vmbus tunnel is not support.

 ```